Coloby/quartz_notes/quartz_content/PublicNotes/AI.md

       - technological progress, particularly in AI, reaches a level where it leads to exponential changes that are difficult to predict and maybe control.\
         Transformer-based models, such as BERT or GPT-3

+- Limitations
+	- unless explicitly asked, it's hard for it to go beyond ur own expertise
+		- even if given complex systems like [[Int]] or how I take notes, it will heavily struggle to find any meaningful upgrade or alternatives to that system
+- Freya got depressed also because of it [-](https://youtu.be/-opBifFfsMY?t=3656)
 - where AI do/doesn't make sense?
 80%, not the remaining 20%
 	- generally
 		- The more easy/uncomplicated tasks will be automated the more humans will be able to focus on excellence instead